-On September 10, the Center for Law, Health & Society at Georgia State Law hosted an update discussion on the Affordable Care Act (ACA) and the Texas v.
+In September, the Center for Law, Health & Society at Georgia State Law hosted a discussion on the Affordable Care Act and the Texas v.
 U.S. case.
 Eric Segall, Kathy and Lawrence Ashe Professor of Law, and Erin Fuse Brown, associate professor of law, led the conversation.

 The U.S. Supreme Court found in NFIB v.
 Sebelius in 2012 that the penalty for not having health insurance was constitutional as a tax.
 In 2017, Congress reduced that penalty to $0, effectively ending the individual mandate.

-Segall outlined the legal issues in this case: “First, does anyone have standing?
+Segall outlined the legal issues that were on appeal before the Fifth Circuit: “First, does anyone have standing?
 Second, if they have standing, is the mandate unconstitutional?
-And third, if unconstitutional, what happens to the rest of the law?
-The judge answered all three questions wrong.”
+And third, if unconstitutional, what happens to the rest of the law?”

 “Legal scholars on both sides agree the plaintiffs suffered no injury for being hit with a $0 penalty for not buying insurance they did not wish to buy,” said Segall.
 However, on December 18, the Fifth Circuit found standing.